adityarsuryavamshi/inky/README.md

 * Custom CSS/JS
 * Multilingual months support

-## Additional Features
+## Custom Modifications

 * **Removed** Google Analytics integration
 * **Removed** Disqus comments
-* Added the ability to set the favicon to an emoji using site params `faviconemoji`
+* Added the ability to set the favicon to an emoji using site params `faviconemoji`  which takes precedence over the `favicon` param
+* Added the ability to set the avator to an emoji using site params `avataremoji` which takes precedence over the `avatar` image
 * Fixed tag cloud font size to be weigthed based on the total number of posts in a particular tag